Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

   [2022]
 subtitle: >-
   In this article you learn how to build a Tokenization Platform for your Real Estates.
-What is blockchain, token IPO, smart contract, stacking and many more.
-Enjoy!
+We explain what is: blockchain, token IPO, smart contract, stacking.
 excerpt: >-
   Tokenization helps asset or fund owners raise capital more efficiently, and gives investors unprecedented access to private real estate investments,